-Gulfport:
+GULFPORT:

 The Blue Cliff College - Gulfport campus is conveniently located on two floors of a stand-alone building and occupies a total of 35,166 square feet.
-The first floor contains lecture rooms, administrative staff offices, Cosmetology and Esthetics lecture and lab classrooms.
-This floor also houses a student lounge, retail store, Career Center, and a Learning Resource Center with computers and access to an electronic library, books, and periodicals.
-The second floor includes office space, restrooms, lecture and lab classrooms for Medical Billing and Coding, Massage Therapy, Medical Assisting, Diagnostic Medical Sonography, and Practical Nursing programs.
+The first floor contains lecture rooms, administrative staff offices, Cosmetology, Dental Assisting, and Massage Therapy lecture and lab classrooms.
+This floor also houses a student lounge, Career Center, and a Learning Resource Center with computers and access to an EBook CentralTM online collection of resources, books, and periodicals.
+The second floor includes office space, restrooms, and lecture and lab classrooms for Medical Assisting, Diagnostic Medical Sonography, Practical Nursing, and Veterinary Assistant programs.
 A computer lab is available with resources and access to the EBook CentralTM online collection of resources.
-Instructors have access to LCD projectors and TV/DVD technology in lecture and lab rooms.
-The college also provides weekly clinics for the public in Massage Therapy, Cosmetology, and Esthetics.
-Blue Cliff College Gulfport is located at 12251 Bernard Pkwy, Gulfport, MS 39503.
-The telephone number for the campus is (228) 896-9727.
+The college also provides weekly clinics for the public in Massage Therapy and Cosmetology.
+The campus is located at 12251 Bernard Pkwy, Gulfport, MS 39503.